Choosing the Best Charitable Giving Approach

 Charitable Gift Annuities

-A charitable gift annuity enables a donor to make a gift to a nonprofit organization while creating an income stream to the donor or others over the individual’s lifetime.
+A charitable gift annuity enables a donor to make a gift to a nonprofit organization while creating an income stream to the donor or other individuals over the individual’s lifetime.
 These vehicles are created through a contract in which a charity agrees to pay the donor or another beneficiary an annual sum of money for life in exchange for a donation of cash or other assets.
-The amount of these annuity payments will depend on the age of the person receiving the annuity and the amount of the original gift, and becomes a fixed obligation of the charity.
+The amount of these annuity payments is generally based on an anticipated 50/50 split of funds between the donor and the charity, and so will depend on the gift annuity rate currently used by the charity, the age of the person receiving the annuity, and the amount of the original gift.
+This annuity amount becomes a fixed obligation of the charity.
 Thus, neither later market conditions nor investment returns will change the payment amount.
 Generally, for this type of gift, the amount eligible for the donor’s income tax charitable deduction is the difference between the fair market value of the assets donated and the value of the annuity contract.

-While charitable gift annuities are more complicated than direct gifts, they still are fairly simple to establish, and they also include the benefit of a steady stream of income for the beneficiary.
-When the beneficiary receives each annuity payment from the charity, part of the payment will be taxable to the beneficiary as ordinary income, and part will be exempt.
-The taxable portion is tied to a certain IRS-published interest rate.
-Thus one advantage of establishing a charitable gift annuity in the current low-interest rate environment is that a larger portion of the annuity payment will not be taxable.
+While charitable gift annuities are more complicated than direct gifts, they are still fairly simple to establish, and they also include the benefit of a steady stream of income for the beneficiary.
+When the beneficiary receives each annuity payment from the charity, part of the payment will be taxable to the beneficiary as ordinary income, and part will be exempt, in accordance with certain IRS-published interest rates.
 Using appreciated property for a charitable gift annuity can increase the gift’s effectiveness by minimizing and spreading out the capital gain for income tax purposes.

 The donor can be the recipient of the income stream of the annuity, or the donor can name another individual as the annuitant, including a spouse, parent, or other family (or non-family) member.
 Selecting an annuitant other than the donor or the donor’s spouse, however, will have gift tax implications.
 Charitable gift annuities can be established to last for the lives of either one or two individuals, but they are not available for a term of years.
 Thus, there is no compensation to the donor or the donor’s family for the early death of the annuity recipient.
 Upon the death of the annuitant (or upon the death of the surviving annuitant if there are two), the charity’s obligation to make annuity payments ends.